CatalaLang/catala-book/src/2-3-list-scopes.md

 "income_tax" is the output variable of the sub-scope `IncomeTaxComputation`.
 ~~~

-At this point, it is be easy to define `household_tax` in a single sweep
+At this point, it is easy to define `household_tax` in a single sweep
 inside `HouseholdTaxIndividualComputation`:

 ```catala